![]() |

 or a single quote ‘’‘.
 The seconds may be followed by 's’ or double quote "

 .
-Finally, the last component may additionally be followed by a standalone upper-case letter 'N', 'E', 'S', or 'W' signifying a compass direction.
+Finally, the leading or trailing component may additionally be a standalone upper-case letter 'N', 'E', 'S', or 'W' or the words 'North', 'East', 'South', or 'West' (case insensitive), signifying a compass direction.

 For example, all of the lines below are valid specifications: